Finding Great Places to Retire Since 2006!

 Marquette, Michigan

-A Lake Superior Port, Pretty Marquette Boasts a Scenic Waterfront, Two Beaches, Dozens of Parks, a University and More
+Pretty Marquette Sits Along Lake Superior and Boasts a Scenic Waterfront, Two Beaches, Dozens of Parks, a University and More

 As one of the snowiest city in the contiguous United States, Marquette receives an average of 11 feet of the white stuff each winter.
 Despite the weather, residents seem to love this town, praising its strong community spirit, Midwestern friendliness and lush natural beauty.

-The median home price is $365,000, reflecting a 5% increase from last year, and the cost of living is 11% below the national average.
+The median home price is $375,000, reflecting a 6% increase from a year ago, and the cost of living is 7% below the national average.
 Thirty five percent of residents are age 45 or better.
 Crime is but a concept.
 Nearly 40% of locals hold at least a four year college degree, and politics lean to the left.
 Marquette has maintained its population during the last decade.

 The waterfront is dotted with green spaces and is home to all sorts of moored boats.
 Ships carrying iron ore frequently offload their cargo at the city's two huge docks.